ch3n0297/LearnJourneyChe/AIoT/AIoT Demo Present.md

 ### Step 4: Training the Agent

+In this offline Q-Learning setup, the term "epoch" refers to one complete iteration through the dataset.
+Although this differs from the typical use of "episode" in online reinforcement learning, it is a practical usage when training on static data.

 > I trained the agent over **3000 epochs**.
 > In each epoch, the agent:
 >